1. Students are expected to obey all local, state, and federal laws governing the possession, use, and distribution of alcohol.

 6. Residents are not permitted to assign or sublease their assigned spaces, or other residential spaces, to other people.

-7. All residents are responsible for the behavior of their guests while they are in the residential facilities.
+7. All residents will be held accountable for the behavior and conduct of their guests while they are in the residential facilities.
+All resident guests are expected to adhere to all University and Residential Life policies.

 Health & Safety Inspections